-The Union shall also maintain a roster of available and qualified workers who are not members of the Union.
+The Union shall also maintain a roster of available and registered workers who are not members of the Union.

-6.5 When the Union is unable to supply available and qualified workers in accordance with the preceding sections, the company may employ a non-member in accordance with article 11.

-6.6 The Company shall not unreasonably refuse to accept workers dispatched under sections 6.2, 6.3 and 6.4.
-The Company, when requested by the Union, shall be required to state their reasons in writing when refusing to engage an available member who is qualified in the requested category.
+- 6.5 When the Union is unable to supply available and qualified workers in accordance with the preceding sections, the Company may employ a non-member in accordance with Article 11. - 6.6 The Company shall not unreasonably refuse to accept workers dispatched by the Union in accordance with sections 6.2, 6.3 and 6.4 of this Agreement.
+The Company, when requested by the Union, shall be required to state their reasons in writing when refusing to engage an available member who is qualified to perform work in the requested job classification.
 In these instances, the Union will review the grounds presented by the Company and if these are found to be legitimate, the Union will not unreasonably force the Company to hire the member.